-The Issuer will offer the Notes to or through the Initial Purchasers under the terms and conditions set forth in the note purchase agreement, dated as of August 1, 2022 (as amended, supplemented or replaced from time to time, the "Note Purchase Agreement"), among the Issuer, Fannie Mae, BofA Securities, Inc. ("BofA Securities") and StoneX Financial Inc. ("StoneX"), under which BofA Securities is acting for itself and as representative of Barclays Capital Inc. ("Barclays"), Credit Suisse Securities (USA) LLC ("Credit Suisse"), Nomura Securities International, Inc. ("Nomura") and Morgan Stanley & Co.
-LLC ("Morgan Stanley"), each in its capacity as initial purchaser, and Great Pacific Securities and Ramirez & Co., Inc. in their capacities as selling group members, and StoneX is acting for itself.
-BofA Securities, StoneX, Barclays, Credit Suisse, Nomura and Morgan Stanley are collectively referred to as the "Initial Purchasers."
+The Issuer will offer the Notes to or through the Initial Purchasers under the terms and conditions set forth in the note purchase agreement, dated as of August \\\, 2022 (as amended, supplemented or replaced from time to time, the "Note Purchase Agreement"), among the Issuer, Fannie Mae, BofA Securities, Inc. ("BofA Securities") and StoneX Financial Inc. ("StoneX"), under which BofA Securities is acting for itself and as representative of Barclays Capital Inc. ("Barclays"), Credit Suisse Securities (USA) LLC ("Credit Suisse"), Nomura Securities International, Inc. ("Nomura") and Morgan Stanley & Co.
+LLC ("Morgan Stanley"), each in its capacity as initial purchaser, and Great Pacific Securities, StoneX, Barclays, Credit Suisse, Nomura and Morgan Stanley are collectively referred to as the "Initial Purchasers."